Image credit: Tru Earth

 This post contains some affiliate links, which means if you make a purchase, EcoCult receives a small percentage of the sale price.
 Some brands may have paid a small fee to be featured.
 We only recommend brands that we truly believe in.
 Support our editorial work by supporting them!

-If you’re washing your organic clothing with toxic detergents, then you’re nullifying all the good of your sustainable fashion purchase.
+If you’re washing your organic clothing with detergents containing toxic chemicals, then you’re nullifying all the good of your sustainable fashion purchase.

 Laundry detergent is one of the most frequently purchased household goods, but few understand how it performs the miracle of washing.
 The ingredients listed on the back of bottles may as well be gibberish to chemistry illiterates.
 This gives many laundry detergent manufacturers a free pass to formulate their products with all sorts of nasty chemicals and additives.